-The data controllers are subject to answer why the data is being collected, what kind of operation or set of functions will be performed over the collected data, how the sensitive data will be stored, retrieved or used? etc. The controller can be any public or private organisation, legal bodies (e.g., incorporated partnership, incorporated association or public authority) and any individual (e.g., self-employed professional such as.
+The data controllers are subject to answer why the data is being collected, what kind of operation or set of functions will be performed over the collected data, how the sensitive data will be stored, retrieved or used?
+Etc. The controller can be any public or private organisation, legal bodies (e.g., incorporated partnership, incorporated association or public authority) and any individual (e.g., self-employed professional such as.
 Lawyer, doctor, Independent consultant, etc.)

-Let’s understand the data controller with example.
+Let’s understand the data controller, for example.

 For instance: Most of the time, organisations rely upon third-party or software to generate and manage the monthly payrolls of employees.
 They collect personal identification information such as Name, Address, Identity card number, Date of birth, bank details etc., to process the salaries.